XingjiaoWu/CDSSE/README.md

 ## Access
-If you would like to download the CDSSE dataset, please send email to xjwu_cs@fudan.edu.cn.
+If you would like to download the CDSSE dataset, please send email to lhe@cs.ecnu.edu.cn and xjwu_cs@fudan.edu.cn.
 We will send you the dataset download link.